 Faeland create songs for the spirit, folk-pop with a mystical Celtic edge.

-Based in Bristol and Stroud, UK, Faeland fuse deep folk tradition and acoustic instrumentation, bringing an innovative and subtly experimental approach to contemporary music.
-They recently released their debut album, All My Swim, which has received support and acclaim from BBC 6 Music (via Gideon Coe and Tom Robinson), Uncut Magazine, Folk Radio UK and a host of others.
+Based in Bristol and Stroud, UK, Faeland fuse deep folk tradition and acoustic instrumentation with an innovative and subtly experimental approach to contemporary music.
+In Jan 2018 they released their debut album, All My Swim, which has received support and acclaim from BBC 6 Music (via Gideon Coe and Tom Robinson), Uncut Magazine, Folk Radio UK and a host of others.

 The band features some of the South West’s finest folk musicians, with singer Rebecca Nelson and guitarist/multi-instrumentalist Jacob Morrison at its songwriting and musical core.
-Martin Solomon (Celtic harp, violin, accordion) and Lizzie Tucker (double bass) regularly join them live and in the studio.
+Martin Solomon (Celtic harp, violin, accordion) regularly joins them live and in the studio.

 Faeland is the brainchild of singer/songwriter Rebecca Nelson and multi-instrumentalist Jacob Morrison, a project designed to break them both out of their comfort zones and to allow them to do meaningful work, not merely start another band.
 Their combined efforts picked up steam quickly and led to sold-out gigs and a successful crowdfunding campaign.
 That led to All My Swim, an album that deals with the deeper themes of humanity like love, healing, and magic.
 Both Nelson and Morrison come from families of artists, creatives, and healers and this gives a natural quality to these ideas that would flounder in lesser hands.